MohOuf/Real-time-Face-detection-by-OpenCV/README.md

 # Real-time Face detection by OpenCV
 ### **I used the sublime Text to write my code**

-## making a simple face detection using openCv here are the steps:
+## making a simple face detection using the following steps:
 ## 1. installing openCv library
  ### 1.01: simpley write the following command in the terminal --> pip install openCv-python
 ## 2. download the face classfier from the following link